-During the quarter ended June 30, 2022, Burcon Holdings, Bunge and the Partners advanced an aggregate \$10 million loan (the "May 2022 Shareholder Loans") to Merit Foods to address Merit's liquidity requirements as it ramps up at the Flex Production Facility.
-Burcon Holdings' proportion of the May 2022 Shareholder Loans was \$3.16 million.
-To-date, Burcon Holdings has made capital and loan advances in the aggregate of \$16.2 million to Merit Foods in the form of shareholder loans.
+In May and September 2022, Burcon Holdings, Bunge and the Partners advanced an aggregate \$10 million loan (the "May 2022 Shareholder Loans") and \$3 million loan (the "September 2022 Shareholder Loans"), respectively, to Merit Foods to address Merit Foods' liquidity requirements as it ramps up production and sales at the Flex Production Facility.
+Burcon Holdings' proportion of the May 2022 Shareholder Loans and September 2022 Shareholder Loans were \$3.16 million and \$948,000, respectively.

+To-date, Burcon Holdings has made capital and loan advances in the aggregate of \$17.1 million to Merit Foods in the form of shareholder loans.